nikkibudeanu/woofme/TESTING.md

 Overall report for the woofme project.

-Uncovered lines in settings file were tested manually.
-In the woofme/views file, the uncovered lines are those related to error handling pages (400, 404 , 500).
+Uncovered lines in the settings file were tested manually.
+In the woofme/views file, the uncovered lines are those related to error handling pages (400, 404, 500).
 They were tested manually with no errors.

 <p><img src="media/readme/unittests/covreport-woofme.png"></p>